A Preterist Commentary on Revelation 12: Summary and Highlights

 Though the above mentioned interpretation is certainly the most popular in preterist circles, I think the warning to the earth and sea representing Israel and Rome respectively refers to the Jewish War itself.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 Remember that Israel and Rome both suffered greatly amidst this war.
 Revelation 16:10 reads, “The fifth angel poured out his bowl on the throne of the beast, and its kingdom was plunged into darkness.”
 The fifth bowl was poured out upon the throne of the beast which is Rome, not on Israel.
 In fulfillment of Revelation 16:10 Rome suffered unprecedented tribulation in the midst of the Jewish War in A.D.
 68 during the year of the four Caesars.
 See the commentary on Revelation 16.

 13When the dragon saw that he had been hurled to the earth, he pursued the woman who had given birth to the male child.

-Revelation 12:13 Commentary: The Dragon Pursues the Saints.
+A Realized Eschatology Interpretation and Commentary of Revelation 12:13: The Dragon Pursues the Saints.

 Like the dragon pursuing the woman in this verse, the Hydra continues to keep company with Virgo pursuing her as the earth’s rotation appears to move these constellations across the sky.
 This pursuit is reflected in Israel.
 Arriving in Israel in A.D.
 67, Vespasian and Titus were given command of the Roman assault on Israel.
 In this verse, Satan is seen pursuing the Jewish saints through the Generals Vespasian and Titus, much like Pharaoh pursued the Jewish slaves after they departed from Egypt in Exodus.
 The saints, however, are safe in Pella.